+A new season of Master Gardener classes will be starting soon at the Middlesex County EARTH Center in Davidson’s Mill Pond Park, located at 42 Riva Ave., South Brunswick.
 The Master Gardeners are community volunteers trained in earth-friendly gardening and environmental principles.
-Lecture classes meet once per week for 3 hours from mid-September through mid-April.
-These classes will incorporate some outdoor time in a County park.
+This is a year-long program that includes lectures and hands-on learning.
+Lecture classes meet for three hours once per week from mid-September through mid-April and include some outdoor time in a county park.

 “Growing your own plants, vegetables and flowers can beautify your home, provide tasty produce and even reduce stress and improve health,” said Middlesex County Freeholder Director Ronald G. Rios.
 “To learn the newest techniques and get the best out of your garden, register now for one of these informative sessions.”